 We Finally Got To Conewago Potholes When The River Was Low

-One of the things I love about geocaching is how it can take you places or show you things that you really haven’t noticed.
+One of the things I love about geocaching is how it can take you places or show you unique and interesting things that you really haven’t noticed.
 The can even be practically in your backyard.
-While we’ve been to the Conewago falls potholes area several times in the past for geocaches it never worked out that we got there when the river was low enough to truly see it.
+While we’ve been to the Conewago falls potholes area several times in the past for geocaches, it never worked out that we got there when the river was low enough to truly see it.

-We’d originally planned on caching elsewhere today with a nice hike but that didn’t work out this time so we decided to visit the earth cache up at the Conewago potholes since that would be a minimal hike.
+We’d originally intended to cache elsewhere today with a nice hike, but that didn’t work out this time, so we decided to visit the earth cache up at the Conewago potholes since that would be a minimal hike.
 You can park right there.
-I really do like the idea of earth caches for the reason that they bring you to interesting areas such as this but I don’t like bothering to find the answers to their questions, especially since they’re usually so visual.
+I really do like the idea of earth caches for the reason that they bring you to interesting areas such as this, but I don’t like bothering to find the answers to their questions, especially since they’re usually so visual.
 This earth cache was fairly well done.
-The hot and dry summer worked out perfect for us to be able go here with the low river level and I imagine that might change with the heavy rains last night and tropical system moving up the coast this week.
+The hot and dry summer worked out perfect for us to be able to go here with the low river level, and I imagine that might change with the heavy rains last night and a tropical system moving up the coast this week.

 It really was a cool place to visit and for the girlfriend to play with her newish camera.
 We hope to go out there again soon when we can go out further into the river.
-There were lots of people fishing and what not today so we didn’t want to disturb them.
+There were many people fishing and what not today, so we wanted to avoid disturbing them.

-This first picture shows to medium sized potholes.
-It was interesting how they are right next to each other but on is much deeper than the other.
+This first picture shows the medium-sized potholes.
+It was interesting how they are right next to each other, but on is much deeper than the other.

 We also spotted this tiger swallowtail butterfly while we were out there.
 It just seemed to want to sit on the ground right in front of us.
 It’s been a while since I’ve seen this type of butterfly.

-There were lots of these grasshopper type of insects flying around.
+There were lots of this grasshopper type of insects flying around.
 This one was pretty happy staying put on/in this flower.